-10. Who reviewed the Smarter Balanced Guidelines?
+10. Who reviewed the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines?

-In addition to individuals and officials from the Smarter Balanced Governing members, several organizations and their individual members provided written feedback during the creation of the guidelines.
-Furthermore, Smarter Balanced facilitates an annual process to solicit feedback from membership.
+In addition to individuals and officials from the Smarter Balanced Governing members, several organizations and their individual members provided written feedback during the creation of the Guidelines.
+Furthermore, Smarter Balanced facilitates an annual process to solicit feedback from members.
 This feedback includes both feedback from each member in addition to stakeholder feedback provided to members.